 2. Snow crab price: 3,000 - 5,000 yen/kg

 "Snow crab is the next best thing to enjoy the sweetness of king crab.
 As with king crab, you can enjoy snow crab miso, and it is as delicious as hairy crab.
 Try it boiled or steamed—or enjoy it shabu-shabu style.
-The price in the spring when it's at its peak deliciousness is about 3,000 yen per kilogram."
+When it's at its peak deliciousness in spring, the price is about 3,000 yen per kilogram."

 3. Hanasaki crab price: 3,500 - 4,500 yen/kg